-Germany is currently considering tightening the rules applicable to financial intermediaries that are licensed merely under the GewO.
-As explained in question 15, these financial intermediaries are exempt from the MiFID II.
-Germany is considering applying the MiFID II rules of conduct also to these financial intermediaries as well as placing them under the federal supervisory authority of BaFin (instead of the current local municipal supervisory authorities).
+Germany is currently considering tightening the rules applicable to financial intermediaries that are licensed merely under the German Commerce Act.
+These financial intermediaries are exempt from the Markets in Financial Instruments Directive (MiFID) II.
+However, Germany will apply the MiFID II rules of conduct also to these financial intermediaries beginning in August 2020.
+There is also a discussion to place these intermediaries under the authority of the Federal Financial

+Supervisory Authority (instead of the current local municipal supervisory authorities).